-Dose confirming cohorts studying 20, 30, and 40 $\text{mg/m}^2/\text{day}$ x three every 21 days have been completed.
+Dose confirming cohorts studying 20, 30, and 40 mg/m^2 /day x three every 21 days have been completed.
 Based on the dose confirmation phase of the study, we have selected 30 mg/m^2 for combination with irradiation for the treatment of newly-diagnosed MGMT-unmethylated GBM patients.
-As of January 31, 2019, 14 patients have been enrolled in this study.